 How much CBD to take prior to a performance

 The public speaking example for people with social anxiety used one dosage of 600 mg about 1 ½ hours before the speech,

-This is a high amount but pretty common for studies into more serious issues.
+This is a higher amount but pretty common for studies into more serious issues.

 It's always good to test CBD first at about 25-30 mgs to see how your system responds.

-We only deal with CBD Isolate in MCT oil (coconut extract) since it's the cleanest approach for CBD.
+We only deal with CBD Isolate in MCT oil (organic coconut extract) since it's the cleanest approach for CBD.